PlotMachines AI system writes long-form stories from outlines

 In the course of developing PlotMachines, the team created several data sets and built on existing story data sets for target narratives, which they paired with automatically constructed input outlines:

-- Wikiplots, a corpus consisting of movie, TV show, and book plots scraped from Wikipedia.
+- Wikiplots, a corpus consisting of movie, TV, and book plots scraped from Wikipedia.

 - WritingPrompts, a story generation data set collected from the Reddit subreddit /r/WritingPrompts.